 Here are some basic exercises for the upper abs and the lower abs.
 Here you will find a list of exercise specifically on how to get those abs you've always wanted, so start today!

-• Leg raises - This is a basic and easy to do exercise for the lower abs.
+Leg raises - This is a basic and easy to do exercise for the lower abs.
 Lie down on your back on a bench or a mat.
-Remember to keep your back straight and your arms should be by your sides; you can grip something if you want to.
-Now, keeping your back straight, raise your legs slowly about 45 degree from the ground.
+Keeping your back straight, raise your legs slowly about 45 degree from the ground.
 Hold them there for a second and then lower them.
 Remember to rotate your pelvis and try to use your abdominal muscles to do all the work instead of your leg muscles.

-• Crunches - Crunches are the most popular upper ab exercise.
-Lie down flat on the ground and put your feet high on a chair or a bench.
-Your legs should be bent 90 degrees from the knee to form an L shape.
-Now put your palms behind your neck and gently lift your shoulders off the ground at an angle of 30 degrees.
+Crunches - Lie down flat on the ground and put your feet high on a chair or a bench.
+Legs should be bent 90 degrees from the knee..
+Gently lift your shoulders off the ground at an angle of 30 degrees.
 Imagine that you're trying to make your chest touch your pelvis.
-Keep your lower back straight and try to make your upper abs do all the work.
-When you reach the top of the crunch, hold on for a second before going back down.
-You should feel the heat on your upper abs after the first few crunches.
+Try to make your upper abs do all the work.
+At the top, hold on for a second before going back down.

 Exercise The Right Way

 If you are really focused on how to get ripped abs, then you'll need to exercise your abdominal muscles regularly.
 Ab exercises 1-2 times a week works best in a balanced workout.